jethro-swan/SLATE/glossary.md

 NB, few rules are imposed generally, and the approach to _governance_ is usually very light touch.
-However, in the case where an _open money_ **currency** is used in place of (and alongside) government-issued money, the users obviously have a legal responsibility not to violate laws (and, for this reason, each is responsible for disclosure its own _payment_ records[2] where, when and to whom required).
-The _stewards_ have a role in identifying possible misuse of the tools provided and have both the _ability_ and the _obligation_ to exclude misbehaving _agents_.
+However, in the case where an _open money_ **currency** is used in place of (and alongside) a _metrically equivalent_ government-issued money, the users obviously have a legal responsibility not to violate laws (and, for this reason, each is responsible for disclosure its own _payment_ records[2] where, when and to whomever required).
+The _stewards_ have a role in identifying possible misuse of the tools provided, and they have both the _ability_ and the _obligation_ to exclude misbehaving _agents_.

 ---